gautamnaik1994/personal-website/_data/blog/automated-trading-system/index.md

 ## Analysis Dashboard

 The following is a dashboard that presents data based on the trades executed by the system.
 This dashboard has been built using [Streamlit](https://streamlit.io/) and is hosted on Streamlit Cloud.
 The rationale for employing this technology is that Streamlit allows the creation of browser applications using Python.
 This feature enables access to various analytical libraries such as Numpy, Pandas, and Scipy that are not accessible in a Javascript environment.

 You can access the hosted dashboard at [Automated Trading System Dashboard](https://gmmm-dashboard.streamlit.app/), and the source code for the project is available on [Github Repo](https://github.com/gautamnaik1994/Automated-Trading-System-Dashboard).

 <iframe
   src="https://gmmm-dashboard.streamlit.app/?embed=true"
   height="600"
-  style={{ width: "100%", border: "none" }}
+  className="blog-wide-section"
+  title="Automated Trading System Dashboard"
 ></iframe>

 ## Backend System